vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 When RWY 05R is active any domestic aircraft shall be given taxi instructions via `B` and `L`.
 Taxiway `M` may be utilized by controllers in order to get aircraft past any queues at holding point `A9`.

+## Code F

+ICAO has classified the B747-800 and A-380 aircraft as code F aircraft (wingspan from 65 to 80 meters and a width of the main fuselage from 14 to 16 meters)

+Special rules apply to Code F aircraft, such as taxiway and gate restrictions.

 #### Code F Stand Information
 - Contact stands for Code F aircraft are 10, 15, 16, 17 and 18.
 - Remote stands for code F aircraft are 19, 74, 75, 78 and 79.